Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-2.md

 > [!TIP]
 > Some examples are provided afterwards but many more are available in **atomes** source code, including in the file [`src/gui/calc_menu.c`][calc_menu.c]

-In the following examples are use to illustrate both how to create the user interface, and to read back the associated data what is usually call a **callback**.
+In the following examples are use to illustrate both how to create the user interface, and to read back the associated data what is usually called a **callback**.

   - Create an entry to read an integer value